How to dispose of a mattress

 Whether you're thinking of upgrading to a new mattress or simply need to get rid of an old one, knowing the right way to dispose of a mattress is essential.
 After spending all that time choosing a mattress, you'll want to make sure you get rid of your old one correctly as improper mattress disposal can lead to negative impacts on the environment, contributing to pollution and resource wastage.

-Fortunately, there are responsible methods available to ensure your mattress is disposed of safely and sustainably.
+Fortunately, there are a number of responsible methods available to ensure your mattress is disposed of safely and sustainably.
 Scroll down to find out more about the various options for mattress disposal, including eco-friendly alternatives such as recycling and donation.

 How often should you change your mattress?